Prit04/RHUL-Final-Year-Project/diary.md

 ### 09/10/2024

 The timeline for the project has been completed, with specified milestone and mapped to the term weeks.
 The abstarct still needs work and further research is being conducted.
 Once a rough abstarct is complete, i will send it to my supervisor for comments, and with these, on the 10th the plan will be completed, ready for submission on the 11th.
+I have sent what i have done of the plan so far to my supervisor for further guidance, once feedback is recived from them, i will continue in the correct direction.